Obama Surprises Emotional Joe Biden With Presidential Medal Of Freedom

 The close friendship and working relationship between Obama and Biden have been highlights of their administration, but it all came to a head on Thursday.
 Obama started the event by delivering a deluge of compliments to Biden, who he called a brother and “the best VP America has ever had.”
 He even joked, “This also gives the Internet one last chance to talk about our bromance.”

-But the real heart-string pulling moment came when Obama announced the Medal of Freedom honor.
+The real heart-string pulling moment arrived when Obama announced the Medal of Freedom honor.
 Biden was rightfully moved and did a quick about-face to grab a tissue to mop up the tears.
-But that didn’t appear to help, as Biden was still overcome with joy and tears as Obama placed the medal around Biden’s neck.
+But that didn’t appear to quell the emotion, as Biden was still overcome with joy as Obama placed the medal around Biden’s neck.
 Here’s a clip of that moment.

-The moment President Obama placed the Presidential Medal of Freedom around VP Joe Biden’s neck https://t.co/oKmfs7Mti9